 '''

 Body(){

 timeStampPresent

 1

 bslbf

 stateInfoPresent

 1

 bslbf

 udaPresent

 1

 bslbf

+rfu

 5

-rfii

 bslbf

 moveHandle

 64

 uimsbf

 RoAlias()

 SourceAlias()

-'''

-'''

 SourceID()

-if( timeStampPresent ){
+if( timeStampPresent ) {

 SourceTimeStamp()

 RightsObjectContainer()

-if( stateInfoPresent ){
+if( stateInfoPresent ) {

 StateInformation()

+}

 CertificateChain()

-if( udaPresent ){
+if( udaPresent ) {

 UserDomainAuthorization()

 }

+}

 RoAlias(){

 String80()

-DomainAlias(){
+DomainAlias() {

 String80()

-SourceAlias(){
+SourceAlias() {

 String80()

-SourceID(){
+}

+SourceID() {

 EntityID()

-TimeStamp(){
+TimeStamp() {

 14

 uimsbf

 year

+month

 4

 uimsbf

-month

 5

 uimsbf

 day

 5

 hour

 uimsbf

 6

+minute

 uimsbf

-minute
+second

 6

 uimsbf

-second

 }

 UserDomainAuthorization(){

 OctetString16()

 '''

 - timeStampPresent this is a boolean field, that if true, indicates that the source (RI or LRM) TimeStamp field is present. - stateInfoPresent this is a boolean field, that if true, indicates that the StateInformation field is present. - rfu this is a 5 bit field that is reserved for future use.
 When sending the request, this field MUST be set to 0.
-When processing this field, its value MUST be ignored. - moveRoHandle this field contains a random 64 bit unsigned integer that is used to correlate the MoveRoRequest with the MoveRekRequest. - RoAlias this field contains an optional alias for the RO.
-It is of type String80 which is defined in section 8.16.

-- DomainAlias this field contains an optional alias for the domain if the RO is a domain RO.
-It is of type String80 which is defined in section 8.16. - SourceAlias this field contains an optional alias for the Rights Issuer or LRM that created the original RO.
-It is of type String80 which is defined in section 8.16. - SourceID this field contains the identity of the Rights Issuer or LRM that created the original RO.
+When processing this field, its value MUST be ignored. - moveHandle this field contains a random 64 bit unsigned integer that is used to correlate the MoveRoRequest with the MoveRekRequest. - RoAlias this field contains an optional alias for the RO.
+It is of type String80 which is defined in section 8.16. - DomainAlias this field contains an optional alias for the domain if the RO is a domain RO.
+It is of type String80 which is defined in section 8.16. - SourceAlias this field contains an optional alias for the Rights Issuer or LRM that created the RO.
+It is of type String80 which is defined in section 8.16. - SourceID this field contains the identity of the Rights Issuer or LRM that created the RO.
 It is of type EntityID which is defined in section 8.5. - RightsObjectContainer this field contains a RO as defined in section 8.19. - StateInformation this field, if present, contains the state information for the Rights being Moved.
 This field is defined in section 8.21.
 This field MUST be present if the RO is stateful. - year this field contains the year 2000 of the timestamp.
-Range is 0 16383, corresponding to the years 2000 18,383. - month this field contains the month of the timestamp, with 0 representing January.
+Range is 0 16383, corresponding to the years 2000 18.383. - month this field contains the month of the timestamp, with 0 representing January.
 Range is 0-11. - day this field contains the day 1 of the month of the timestamp.
 Range is 0 30. - hour this field contains the hour of the timestamp.
 Range is 0 23. - minute this field contains the minute of the timestamp.
-Range is 0-59. - second this field contains the seconds of the timestamp.
-Range is 0-59. - CertificateChain this field contains the certificate chain for the Rights Issuer or LRM that created the original RO.
-This field is defined in section 8.8. - MoveRoHandle this field contains a 10 byte random handle that is used to correlate the REK in this transaction. - UserDomainAuthorization this field, if present, contains the User Domain Authorization for the DRM Requester.
+Range is 0 59. - second this field contains the seconds of the timestamp.
+Range is 0-59. - CertificateChain this field contains the certificate chain for the Rights Issuer or LRM that created the RO.
+This field is defined in section 8.8. - UserDomainAuthorization this field, if present, contains the User Domain Authorization for the DRM Requester.
 This field MUST be present if the RO being Moved has a <userDomain> constraint.